 We got married.

-Our ceremony was a small gathering of family and friends in our hometown of Ontario, WI.
-Our ceremony was held at the amphitheater at Wildcat Mountain State Park at 3 o’clock in the afternoon on a day that was very un-Wisconsin like; 70 degrees and gorgeous in the middle of September.
+A small gathering of family and friends in our hometown of Ontario, WI, our ceremony was held at the amphitheater at Wildcat Mountain State Park at 3 o’clock in the afternoon on a day that was very un-Wisconsin like; 70 degrees and gorgeous in the middle of September.

 DEAR 2019 SENIORS,